hean01/castio/API.md

 ## /providers

-Retreives a list of avilable providers registered with the service.
+Retreives a list of available providers registered with the service.

 **accepted verbs:** GET